ekmpa/CrediGraph/README.md

     --min-deg k \
 ```

-This will create a `processed-degk/` folder under the slice's `output/`.
+This will create a `processed-degk/` folder under the slice's `output/` with the processed, filtered csv's, and the target labels in a csv.

 ### Running GNN Baseline Experiment